 In this paper we use the ADCS subsystem as an example, but a similar approach can be used for the power, thermal, and other spacecraft subsystems.
-Weiss has constructed a complete generic architecture for a NASA/MIT family of formation-flying nanosatellites [12].
-This effort took one person approximately 40 hours to complete the specification and models of the generic nanosatellite architecture components.
+Weiss is currently building a complete generic architecture for a small spacecraft [9].

 After the functional decomposition, the next step in constructing a model-based, reusable spacecraft architecture is the construction of specifications for each of the generic components.
 For our spacecraft architecture, we used generic intent specifications we call SpecTRM-GCs (SpecTRM Generic Components).
 SpecTRM-GCs have four characteristics that are critical to the success of the architecture: each component is fully encapsulated, it has well-defined interfaces, it is generic, and it contains component-level fault protection.